bakerv/pandas-challenge/Analysis/HeroesOfPymoliDataAnalysis.md

  #
  ![Age Statistics](https://github.com/bakerv/pandas-challenge/blob/main/Images/Age%20Statistics.PNG)
 ## Future Analysis
 A whopping 50% of items that underwent a price change ranked in the top 10 best selling items.
 We do not have information on the reasoning for the price change, or the sequence of prices.
-It is recommended that information be collected on date of purchase and price changes for use in future analysis.
+I recommend that we begin to collect this information fur use in future analysis.
 #
 ![Price Changes](https://github.com/bakerv/pandas-challenge/blob/main/Images/Price%20Changes.PNG)